 Between 2010 and 2013 Steve Cole then worked with psychologist Barbara Fredrickson to look for the opposite effect.
 Together they studied the genes of people who lived highly connected, hedonistic lives.
 And they also studied the genes of people who lived lives built around purpose.

-What they found was that the hedonistic lifestyles had no measurable effect on genes.
-But the genes of people who lived purposeful lives showed improved antiviral response and reduced risk of inflammatory diseases.
+What they found was that living a hedonistic lifestyle had no measurable effect on people’s genes.
+But the genes of people who lived lives built around purpose showed improved antiviral response and reduced risk of inflammatory diseases.

 Three larger studies have since shown similar results.

 Living in line with our purpose not only helps us to achieve more and feel freer and more focused — it also changes the way our genes express themselves, making us healthier, and enabling us to live longer.